ietf-rats/draft-birkholz-rats-epoch-marker/draft-birkholz-rats-epoch-markers.md

 : zero or more pad bytes, used to make the stateless nonce the desired size.

 AuthTag:
-: HMAC w/ SHA-224 computed over the CBOR serialisation of TimeToken encoded as a 28-bytes string.
+: HMAC {{-HMAC}} w/ SHA-256 computed over the CBOR serialisation of TimeToken encoded as a 32-bytes string.

 # Security Considerations